aws-solutions-library-samples/guidance-for-connecting-automated-inputs-to-contact-centers-on-aws/source/iot_simulator/README.md

 1. After launching your EC2 instance in the AWS Management Console, create an EC2 Instance Profile Role with S3 and IoT Full Access and attach the role to this EC2 instance.

-2. Gp to the running EC2 instance, click the 'Connect' button, choose the 'EC2 Instance Connect' tab, and select 'Connect' to open a browser-based terminal, providing instant, secure access to your instance's command-line interface without the need for SSH keys or additional software."
+2. Go to the running EC2 instance, click the 'Connect' button, choose the 'EC2 Instance Connect' tab, and select 'Connect' to open a browser-based terminal, providing instant, secure access to your instance's command-line interface without the need for SSH keys or additional software."

 3. Install necessary libraries by running the following commands.